drts01/notes/stackedit/presentations/2020-py-env.md

 ---

 Python does not prescribe a way to setup one's environment.
-This leads to
+This leads to many headaches for even seasoned Pythonistas.
+From mangling the system's Python. conflicting dependancies from installed applications